BBBase-EHeresy/PPPub/docs/rules_manual/sieges.md

 ﻿Throughout the history of Middle-earth, many sieges have taken place.
 From the siege of Helm's Deep where the valiant Men of Rohan desperately defended their people from the onslaught of Saruman's Uruk-hai, to the Battle of Pelennor Fields where arguably the greatest army of the Third Age attempted to breach the walls of Minas Tirith and  bring the realm of Gondor to its knees.
 Siege battles have been commonplace in Middle-earth's history.
-On the following  pages you will find the basic rules for fighting your own siege battles â€” more in-depth rules for siege battles will be made  available in future publications.
+On the following  pages you will find the basic rules for fighting your own siege battles — more in-depth rules for siege battles will be made  available in future publications.

 ## CASTLES AND FORTRESSES

 These rules are designed to help you fight battles across purpose-built fortifications, recreating the danger and thrill of laying siege to a castle or defending the walls against a determined attacker.
 A castle or fortress is made up of two main elements: the walls, and the gates and doors.

-**Walls** â€” Purpose-built defensive walls that are taller than a model cannot be climbed, except by models with the Swift Movement special rule.
+**Walls** — Purpose-built defensive walls that are taller than a model cannot be climbed, except by models with the Swift Movement special rule.
 To assault defenders atop a wall, models will need a siege ladder.
 This restriction includes wooden palisades, stone walls and similar.
-We don't make allowances for smashing walls down â€” it's impossible to predict what kind of fortress you might have in your collection, and in our experience things in a siege get quite complicated enough without this.
+We don't make allowances for smashing walls down — it's impossible to predict what kind of fortress you might have in your collection, and in our experience things in a siege get quite complicated enough without this.

-**Gates, doors and hatches** â€” Fortresses and castles invariably have gates and doorways.
+**Gates, doors and hatches** — Fortresses and castles invariably have gates and doorways.
 These tend to be the weakest points of the construction and can all be moved through and destroyed.

 #### MOVING AROUND THE FORTRESS